 WAUKESHA, Wis.
-(AP) — An SUV driver sped through a police line and into a parade of Christmas marchers in suburban Milwaukee on Sunday, killing multiple people as it hit more than 20 adults and children in a horrifying scene captured by the city’s livestream and the cellphones of onlookers.
+(AP) — An SUV sped through barricades and into a parade of Christmas marchers in suburban Milwaukee on Sunday, killing multiple people as it hit more than 20 adults and children in a horrifying scene captured by the city’s livestream and the cellphones of onlookers.

 Waukesha Police Chief Dan Thompson said “some” people had been killed but would not give an exact number.
-A person was in custody, he said, but he did not give any indication of motive.
+A person was in custody, as was the SUV, he said, but he did not give any indication of motive.

 Fire Chief Steven Howard said 11 adults and 12 children were injured and transported to hospitals by his department.
-It was unknown how many others injured were taken to hospitals by others.
+It was unknown how many people were taken to hospitals by others.
 Children’s Hospital of Wisconsin said it received 15 patients from the parade and no reported fatalities as of 8 p.m.

 “What took place in Waukesha today is sickening, and I have every confidence that those responsible will be brought to justice,” tweeted the state’s top law enforcement officer, Attorney General Josh Kaul.

-As the SUV broke through barricades, a Waukesha police officer fired his gun in an attempt to stop the vehicle, Thompson said.
+As the SUV broke through barricades at the annual parade, a Waukesha police officer fired his gun in an attempt to stop the vehicle, Thompson said.
 No bystanders were injured and Thompson said he did not know if the driver was struck by the officer’s bullets.

-The video taken when the pompom dancers got struck ends with a group of people tending to one of the girls who is on the ground.
+The video of the pompom dancers ends with a group of people tending to one of the girls who is on the ground.

 Corey Montiho, a Waukesha school district board member, told the Milwaukee Journal Sentinel that his daughter’s dance team was hit by the SUV.